Basenji Information worth knowing

 Train your Basenji playful, but don't expect an obedient "good dog".
 Please do not try to over-train a Basenji.
 Drilling does not fit into their nature.
 But for Basenjis as well the adage is true: exceptions confirm the rule.
 But those trained dogs make me unhappy.
 Such Basenjis for are a sad product of a wrong upbringing and Basenji-keeping.

 Tasks and games for dogs can be learned in dog training classes.
 There the Basenjis also have an opportunity to meet other kinds of dogs and to learn the original ranking system .
+This way the pup can test his role in the pack.

 It's my recommendation for all Basenji owners, to learn the basenji language that is composed of body signals and vocalizations.
 If you are prepared to learn the Basenji Language and to be able to communicate you'll get a pleased Basenji and one that makes you very happy.